Canyons of the Ancients National Monument: European and American settlement: 19th century to present

 The first Anglo American people arrived in the early 19th century, starting with trappers.
-With the discovery of precious ores in the last decades of the 19th Century, miners and other settlers moved into the region.
+With the discovery of precious ores in the last decades of the 19th century, miners and other settlers moved into the region.
 By the mid-19th century, the United States government and Native American tribes were at war over land ownership.
 People were forced to leave their homelands.
 The Navajo had moved south and the Ute territory was significantly reduced.

 Excavation and restoration

-Lowry Pueblo was excavated between 1930-1934 by Paul S. Martin of the Field Museum of Natural History and went through a restoration process in 1965.
+Lowry Pueblo was excavated between 1930 and 1934 by Paul S. Martin of the Field Museum of Natural History and went through a restoration process in 1965.
 Two years later, it was named a National Historic Landmark and was listed on the National Register of Historic places.Wilson, D. Ray (1990) Colorado Historical Tour Guide.
 Carpentersville, IL: Crossroads Communications. p.
 374. ISBN 0-916445-26-7.